hadley/helpr/ideas.md

 * DONE - Rewrite alternative to installed.packages() that is much faster

 * DONE - Top ten functions and most recently used 10 functions
-* add links to the manuals
+* DONE - add links to the manuals
+  * should be memoised or hard coded?

 Package